 It Comes Down To Comfort

 I'm the first to say you do you - wear whatever you want to.
-But some styles can make you feel squeezed, which can make you feel like there's something wrong with your body.
-And that can ruin your entire mood.
+But some styles can make you feel squeezed, which can ruin your entire mood even if they don't make you feel like there's something wrong with your body.
 The best clothes are the ones you don't have to think about while you're wearing them.